Diogo Nascimento

-Diogo André Santos Nascimento (born 2 November 2002) is a Portuguese professional footballer who plays as a central midfielder for Super League Greece club Olympiacos.
+Diogo André Santos Nascimento (born 2 November 2002) is a Portuguese professional footballer who plays as a central midfielder for Primeira Liga club Rio Ave, on loan from Olympiacos.

 Club career

 Having played for both Sporting CP and Belenenses, Nascimento joined Benfica in 2014.
 He signed his first professional contract in July 2021.

 In June 2023, Nascimento signed a two-year contract with Primeira Liga club Vizela.
 On 23 January 2024, after having made 22 appearances in all competitions for the main team, he signed a contract extension until June 2027.

 International career

 Nascimento has represented Portugal at youth international level.